HealthTrust Members Apply Lessons From Disasters & Emergencies to Future Planning

 Managing Staffing Challenges in Times of Disaster

 When disaster hits, most healthcare facilities need extra staffers to help handle overflow traffic or maintain increased patient loads over several days.
-For instance, when Hurricane Harvey hit, Gonzales Healthcare Systems in Gonzales, Texas, was adequately staffed, but “it would have been easier for everyone if we would have had more staff on hand from the beginning,” says Ackermann.
+For instance, when Hurricane Harvey hit, Gonzales Healthcare Systems in Gonzales, Texas, was adequately staffed, but “it would have been easier for everyone if we would have had more staff on hand from the beginning,” says Steven Ackermann, director of materials management.
 “When people left work on that Friday, they couldn’t make it back to help until Sunday night due to the winds and flooding.”

 Unfortunately, the nature of hurricanes, mass shootings and other disasters means that facilities will be caught off guard to some degree, says Brendan Courtney, president and CEO of HealthTrust Workforce Solutions.
 “However, the extent to which your staffing operations are impacted often comes down to how well you’ve prepared in advance,” he says.
 “The best approach is to have a strategic plan to address how your business will react to the immediate and evolving needs that will inevitably arise.”

 According to Courtney, achieving staffing continuity requires a multidimensional approach that gets the right people to the right place at the right time.
 In moments of crisis, medical personnel are often willing to answer the call to serve in uncertain circumstances.
 For instance, in 2017, HealthTrust was in contact with more than 1,000 nurses who volunteered to serve communities affected by Hurricanes Harvey and Irma.